 License and Revenue Branch

-Evaluation of the transfer request Evaluation of the transfer request will take approximately 20 business days after receipt by the License and Revenue Branch provided additional documentation is not required.
-If approved, a letter authorizing the transfer will be sent to the permit holder and transferee with instructions on the process for completing the transfer.
+Evaluation of the transfer request Evaluation of the transfer request will take approximately 20 business days after receipt by the Department provided additional documentation is not required.
+If approved, a letter authorizing the transfer will be sent to the permittee and transferee.

 Appeal Provisions and Deadlines

-If disapproved, CDFW will notify the permittee in writing, explaining the reason for denial.
-Pursuant to Section 150.03(h)(3), any applicant who is denied transfer of a NFTE may appeal to the Fish and Game Commission within 60 days of the date of CDFW’s denial.
+If disapproved, the Department will notify the permit holder in writing, explaining the reason for denial.
+Pursuant to CCR, Title 14, Section 150.03(h)(3), any applicant who is denied transfer of a NFTE may appeal to the Fish and Game Commission within 60 days of the date of the Department's denial.